 I’ve also found it very helpful to be part of a group of parents who are also striving to maintain connection and provide thoughtful guidance to our older children.
 Something special happens when we are able to notice that we are not alone, and when we have a place to share our heartbreaks, hopes and victories with parents on the same journey.

 They say it takes a village to raise a child.
 By the time they are teens, most of us have found we have to create that village ourselves.
 I invite you to join us at the Hand in Hand Village.
 Hard jobs are always done better in company.
 Welcome!

 Madeleine Winter is a Parent Coach and Hand in Hand Instructor in Sydney.
 You can learn more about building connection with your children, and the Listening Tools in the Hand in Hand Starter Parenting Class.
-You can find out more here.
-She also runs Support Calls for Parents of Pre-Teens and Teens.
+You can find out about how to support your Tween or Teen here.

-Check out the new class for parents of 9 to 13 year olds, Staying Close to Your Tween.
+Check out the short online course for parents of 9 to 13 year olds, Raising Happier Tweens.

 I’m deeply indebted to Patty Wipfler, Founder and Program Director of Hand in Hand Parenting, for her deep and generous thinking about teens and their parents.
 I can recommend her booklet “Supporting Adolescents,” and a number of articles she has written.
 You can download a copy of the booklet here.
 It’s a great read.
 Wipfler, Patty Supporting Adolescents.
 Palo Alto: Hand in Hand, 2006.
 Print

 Siegel, D. (2013).
 Brainstorm: The power and purpose of the teenage brain (1st ed.).
 New York, New York: Jeremy P Tarcher/Penguin.
 Dr Dan Siegel, Professor of Psychiatry at UCLA describes the teenage brain as “a construction site”: